Jonathan2251/lbd/_sources/gpu.rst.txt

   Draw a polygon with vectices counter clockwise

-As :numref:`in-polygon`, when drawing polygon with vectors(lines) counter clockwise, the ploygon will be created and the two sides of a vector(line) can be indentified [#cgpap]_.
+As shown in :numref:`in-polygon`, when drawing a polygon with vectors (lines)
+in counter-clockwise order, the polygon will be formed, and the two sides of
+each vector (line) can be identified [#cgpap]_.

-Further a point in polygon or out of polygon can be identified.
+Furthermore, whether a point is inside or outside the polygon can be
-One simple way of finding whether the point is inside or outside a simple polygon is to test how many times a ray, starting from the point and going in any fixed direction, intersects the edges of the polygon.
-If the point is on the outside of the polygon the ray will intersect its edge an even number of times.
-If the point is on the inside of the polygon then it will intersect the edge an odd number of times [#wiki-point-in-polygon]_.
+determined.

+One simple method to test whether a point lies inside or outside a simple
+polygon is to cast a ray from the point in any fixed direction and count how
+many times it intersects the edges of the polygon.

+If the point is outside the polygon, the ray will intersect its edges an even
+number of times.
+If the point is inside the polygon, it will intersect the
+edges an odd number of times [#wiki-point-in-polygon]_.

 .. _3d-cross-product:
 .. figure:: ../Fig/gpu/3d-cross-product.png